Buffalo-Ontology-Group/phases-nlp/README.md

 2. **Run the application**:

-   After installing the dependencies,
-   `pip install -r requirements.txt'
-   `python -m spacy download en_core_web_sm`

-   Run the script by executing the following command:
+   After installing the dependencies, run the script by executing the following command:

     `python main.py`